cyclus/cyclus.github.com/_sources/arche/dre.rst.txt

         # The Python interface allow you to return a few different structures,
         # depending on your needs.
 In its simplest form, if you do not not have
-        # any capacity constraints, you can just return the commoditer mapping!
+        # any capacity constraints, you can just return the commodity mapping!
         return commods

         # If you do have a capacity constraint, you need to provide a portfolio